frobware/haproxy-hacks/keda/README.md

 # Goal/Demo

-Scale an ingresscontroler on some user-defined metric.
-For example:
+Scale an openshift ingresscontroler on some user-defined metric.
+For
+example:

-- some arbitrary metric (e.g., match replicas from another deployment)
+- some arbitrary test metric
 - the number of Ready and Schedulable worker nodes

 ## Setup Preliminaries